hl7au/au-fhir-base/pages/_includes/au-diagnosticresult-intro.md

 #### Boundaries and relationships
 Use the [AU Pathology Result](StructureDefinition-au-pathologyresult.html) profile to represent the result of a pathology test.

-Use the [AU Diagnostic Imaging Result](StructureDefinition-au-imagingresult.html) profile to represent the result of a radiology examination a imaging intensive diagnostic investigation.
+Use the [AU Diagnostic Imaging Result](StructureDefinition-au-imagingresult.html) profile to represent the result of a radiology examination or an imaging intensive diagnostic investigation.

 #### Usage Notes